 Healthy Snacks & Beverages

+must meet the nutrition standards for competitive foods.
 In other words, children will be able to buy only foods that their parents would find generally acceptable.

 More guidance is found on the USDA Smart Snacks webpage.

 Fund Raising in Schools

 The School Food Fundraisers & Competitive Foods fact sheet is geared to to parents, students, school administrators and teachers.
 It describes what foods & beverages may be sold as a fundraiser to students during the school day on the school campus.

 For alternate, healthy fundraising ideas, check out Healthy School Fundraising - Promoting a Healthy School Environment.